pypa/pipx/README.md

 ## how does this compare to pipsi?
 * pipx is under active development. pipsi is no longer maintained.
-* pipx and pipsi both install packages in a similar way, but pipx always makes sure you're using the lastest version of pip
+* pipx and pipsi both install packages in a similar way, but pipx always makes sure you're using the latest version of pip
 * pipx has the ability to run a binary in one line, leaving your system unchanged after it finishes (`pipx binary`) where pipsi does not
 * pipx adds more useful information to its output
 * pipx has more CLI options such as upgrade-all, reinstall-all, uninstall-all
 * pipx is more modern.
 It uses Python 3.6+, and venv instead of virtualenv.
-* pipx always uses the lastest version of pip in its venvs
 * pipx works with Python homebrew installations while pipsi does not (at least on my machine)
 * pipx defaults to less verbose output
 * pipx allows you to see each command it runs by passing the --verbose flag